opencoweb/coweb/docs/tutorial/shopping.rst

 :file:`CoopGrid.js`
 ###################

 Create a new file in the application folder named :file:`CoopGrid.js`.
-Add the following imports and class definition to the file.
+Add the following code to the file.

 .. highlight:: javascript
 .. literalinclude:: ../../www/examples/colist/CoopGrid.js